PastyPurpleTrolls/game-contest-server/documentation/creator/index.md

 * Create a Referee
 	* Go to ‘Create a New…’ dropdown and select Referee
 	* Fill in all the fields, except “Upload more files” does not need a specified file.
 Then select ‘Create Referee’
+		* ‘Match limit’ -  A match limit attribute was added to Referees in order for the contest creator to specify a reasonable limit of rounds the users can specify per challenge/tournament matches.